querqy/chorus-elasticsearch-edition/README.md

 docker-compose up --build -d
 ```

-The quickstart script will launch Elasticsearch, download and index the sample product data for the _ecommerce_ index:
+The quickstart script will launch OpenSearch, download and index the sample product data for the _ecommerce_ index:

 ```
 ./quickstart.sh